9 Beautiful Flowering Trees for Your Backyard

 Malus spp. • Zones 2 to 9

 This beauty’s spring blossoms are often so lavish that they hide entire branches.
 The flowers give way to leaves and then fruit to keep the color show going, sometimes through winter.
-New varieties provide the famous flowers and resist common ailments, too.
+New varieties provide the famous flowers and resist common tree diseases, too.